Non-sporting

 The average lifespan of a Shiba Inu is between 12-15 years, a typical age for a small to medium-sized dog.
 You can improve your dog’s life expectancy by providing high-quality dog food, regular exercise, and taking your dog for regular check-ups.

 Feeding your dog a healthy and balanced diet is important as they will require the right amount of protein and fat to be able to develop.
-Puppy foods, in particular, tend to have a high-calorie content and a lot of nutrients to help the bones, muscles, and organs develop.
+Puppy foods, in particular, tend to have a high-calorie content and have a lot of nutrients to help the bones, muscles, and organs develop.

 How much you feed your dog will depend on its size and how active it is.
 You should refer to the dog food brand recommendations and consult your vet for more guidance on this.